Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 The R32 is among the all-time standouts from the Volkswagen Golf lineage.
 It was VW’s halo Golf for the Mk4 generationand only sold in the U.S. for the 2004 model year.
 The R32 had every option, a massive (for a hot hatch) 3.2-liter VR6 engine putting out 238 hp and 236 lb-ft of torque and all-wheel-drive.
 It came with a six-speed manual in America or, in Europe, the first mass-market dual-clutch automatic transmission.

-There are the uber-purists who believe BMW lost its way in the early 1990s.
-For everyone else, the early 2000s were the halcyon days for BMW, with that era’s cars being a perfect fusion of modern engineering, classic BMW driving dynamics, and somewhat-conservative styling.
-The E46-generation M3 may be, simply, the best car BMW has ever built.
+Some uber-purists believe that BMW lost its way in the early 1990s.
+For everyone else, the early 2000s were the apex with that era's cars providing a perfect fusion of modern engineering, classic BMW driving dynamics and somewhat conservative styling.
+The E46-generation M3, one could argue, is the best car BMW has ever built (and one of the best-looking).
 It packed the S54 3.2-liter naturally aspirated inline-six engine, with 338 horsepower and an 8,000 rpm redline.
 Whether it would come with a six-speed manual was a question one need not bother asking.

 The Honda S2000 may be the ultimate purists’ roadster.
 The original version had a naturally aspirated 2.0-liter VTEC putting out 247 hp — an impressive 123 hp per liter.
 It only came with a six-speed manual, 50/50 weight distribution, and rear-wheel drive.
 With a 9,000 rpm redline (in original form, at least; later ones dropped that down to a mere 8,200) and a power curve that topped out right near that limit, it was built to be driven hard.
 It’s also not bad to look at, whether before or after the 2004 facelift.